18 Essential Business Phone System Features to Boost Productivity

 CloudTalk’s call transfer feature offers an extra layer of intelligence.
 As well as cold transferring, which blindly connects customers to agents without any briefing, it also facilitates warm transfers.

-A warm transfer allows the agent making the transfer to brief the next agent on the context of the call, detailing the specific issue that needs resolving.
+A warm transfer allows the agent making the transfer to brief the next agent with business context call information, detailing the specific issue that needs resolving.
 This way, customers don’t need to repeat themselves and the next agent can get straight into the solution, promoting fast, personalized customer service.

 #12 Campaigns